StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

   },
 ```

-The propagation block requires the following keys;
+The propagation block requires the following keys:
 - **_type** - specifies that the JSON block defines a Propagation.
 - **arguments** - a list of any user parameters that the propagation function requires.
 System parameters are provided during run time and do not need to be specified here.
   - **type** - the type of the parameter, as specified in the propagation function.